sp00nes/reading-notes/301/class-11.md

 - Best fit for Hierarchical Storage | Best fit for Non- Hierarchical Storage
 - Vertically Scalable | Horizontally Scalable

 2. Relational.
-Table of customers an their information
+Table of customers an their information.

 3. What kind of data is a good fit a NoSQL database?
 Non-relational. information of books with different descriptions, titles, dates, and images.